oucar/car-auction-microservices/readme.md

     - Multiple databases
     - Multiple deployments
     - Multiple points of failure
+- Next.JS + Tailwind for BFF (Backend for Frontend) --> Next.js is a React framework that enables functionality such as server-side rendering and generating static websites for React based web applications.
+  - BFF is a design pattern that allows you to build a backend specifically for your frontend.
+It is a separate service that is responsible for handling requests from the client and fetching data from the backend services.
+  - Zustand: A small, fast and scalable bearbones state-management solution.
+It has a React hook API and a small footprint (1.3kB minified and gzipped).

 - Microservices are not a silver bullet.
 They are complex and require a lot of effort to manage.
 - Need gateway to route the request to the appropriate services.
 - Identity Provider: Single Sign On (SSO) --> Auth0, Okta, Azure AD etc